dhconnelly/rtreego/README.md

 The R-tree is a popular data structure for efficiently storing and querying spatial objects; one common use is implementing geospatial indexes in database management systems.
-The variant implemented here, known as the R*-tree, improves performance and increases storage utilization.
 Both bounding-box queries and k-nearest-neighbor queries are supported.

 R-trees are balanced, so maximum tree height is guaranteed to be logarithmic in the number of entries; however, good worst-case